 - Communicate with sales to have a better understanding of customer pain points

-- Learn more on the problems that customer support handles
+- Learn more about the problems that customer support handles

 By doing so, you can ensure that your approach as well as your interactions with your customers are professional and consistent.

-As you implement best customer success practices, it is also important to evaluate how those practices are working.
-Metric monitoring can help you find answer issues such as:
+As you implement various customer success practices, it is also important to evaluate how those practices are working.
+Metric monitoring can help you find answers to issues such as:

 - Is your onboarding process as smooth as possible?

 - How regularly are your customers using your product or service?

 - Is your customer success strategy affecting your churn rate, Customer Lifecycle Value (CLV), and Monthly Recurring Revenue (MRR)?

 Metrics can not only help you with an in-depth evaluation but also enable you to have better insight into the product-client relationship.

 The new-age customer not only has more control over the procurement process but they are also more knowledgeable.
 More than anything else, they are aware of how their purchasing decisions affect an organisation’s progress.